I’ve been to this Cafe; I was there when I helped Laurie and Twyla move to Tucson.

 By Stephanie Innes, The Arizona Daily Star

 In an attack that police call a hate crime, a man stabbed a 20-year-old University of Arizona student in the back Sunday as he stood outside a cafe that caters to gay and lesbian customers.
+People can check out hiring a lawyer for criminal mischief if they need the best criminal attorneys.
+Hiring an experienced criminal defense lawyer from Tampa will also be a good idea.
 Witnesses said the attacker yelled slurs about homosexuals before and after stabbing the victim.
 About two hours later and a block away, Tucson police arrested 37-year-old Gary Grayson.

 The stabbing occurred after 9 p.m. at the Rainbow Planet Cafe, 606 N. Fourth Ave.
 The victim, an active member of the UA’s Pride Alliance, was standing on the sidewalk.
 Pride Alliance is made up of the student government’s representatives on gay issues.